-If you’re using social media to market your online business, then you’re always looking for ways to get more followers and increase your audience, right?
+If you’re using social media to market your online business, then you’re always looking for tips on how to get more Pinterest followers and increase your audience, right?
 That’s the nature of the biz for online entrepreneurs.

 You can have the most fabulous website and the most amazing offers, but if no one knows you exist, you will fail.
 So getting the word out about your online offers is crucial.